 What kind of work and hours are available?

-The maximum hours for Tier 4 Students to work in the UK is printed on your visa or Biometric Residence Permit (BRP) e.g. 20 hours per week.
+The maximum hours for Student Route Visa students to work in the UK is printed on your visa or Biometric Residence Permit (BRP) e.g. 20 hours per week.
 You can do most kinds of work, but you must not:

 - be self-employed

 - be employed as a professional sportsperson including as a sports coach

 - take a permanent full-time job